slaclab/xtcav/README.md

 * Add default values for xtcav global calibration values
     * The calibration values for the xtcav are currently populated from the psana datasource.
 It would be good to have some default values for variables such as umperpix, strstrength, etc. in case that information is missing or for running siumulations/experiments.
 Default values can be added to the `GlobalCalibration` namedtuple in Utils.py

+* Variability in optimal number of clusters chosen
+    * Because the reference sets used to calculate the gap statistic are generated randomly, there may be some variability in the number of clusters chosen.
+Therefore your results may be slightly different from run to run.
+If you’d like to avoid this, you can manually set the number of clusters chosen